 A thousand thank-yous to Alex Price for beta-reading this post before publication.

 Thanks so much for reading!
 I blog about music, womanhood, misogyny, sexual assault, and institutional and interpersonal power dynamics.
 If you like what you see, take a look around!
 I’d love to have you back.
+To follow my ramblings and creative process in real time, or to support the work I do as an artist and advocate, you can find me on Patreon and @ordinarilymeg on Instagram.
 (And if you’ve got a large ensemble looking for free rep, click here for some info on how to get your own.)